 If a wife lost their husband, they could also quickly find themselves in desperate circumstances.
-In Romance and New Beginnings, I tell the story of Caroline Bower who married a man 44 years her senior.
+In Romance and New Beginnings, I tell the story of Caroline Bower who married a man forty four years her senior.
 She found herself as a young widow with seven dependant children, and had to resort to taking in laundry to try to make ends meet.
 Similarly, Fanny Basing, the neglected and abandoned wife of William Basing, a footman and later butler, was another woman who found herself vulnerable.
 Fanny had the courage to divorce her husband at a time when divorce had only recently become an option for ordinary people.
 As a woman, she bravely stood up in court in front of judges and outlined what she had gone through.
 You can read more of Fanny’s story in Basing versus Basing.
 Time after time, these women got through the difficult situations that they found themselves in.

-A huge coup for me this year was to finally get to the bottom of the family story that a relative had lost his arm in an accident.
+A huge coup for me was to finally get to the bottom of the family story that a relative had lost his arm in an accident.
 Through research in railway employment records and newspaper articles I was able to identify this individual as my great great grandfather, Josiah David Bullock, who lost his arm in a shunting incident.
 I tell his story in The One-Armed Railwayman.
 It must have been absolutely devastating for Josiah to suffer such an injury, yet the sole photograph of him reveals a man of quiet dignity.
 After the accident, he was given the job of serving as a gateman on a railway crossing.
 This was a lowly position, in effect, a demotion, but undoubtedly, in his every day duties, he saved many lives and prevented terrible injuries that would otherwise have occurred.
-This made be think that likewise, in 2020, there are many every-day heroes all around us, who quietly get on with their own modest jobs without seeking any recognition.
+This made me think that likewise, there are many every-day heroes all around us, who quietly get on with their own modest jobs without seeking any recognition.
 We owe them a lot.

 Many people took the big decision to emigrate and in the Mathematical Instrument Maker Part 3, William Ford takes his pregnant wife and young family all the way around the world to establish a new life and career in New Zealand.
+Similarly, in Special Relationships, I look at the life of my husband’s ancestor, Stanley Vernon Woodcock, who left the East End of London in 1892 to travel to the coastal port of Tumaco, on the Pacific coast of Colombia, South America, to work for a merchant.
+What an adventure!
 Creating a better standard of living must have been a big incentive for many of our ancestors, who risked perilous voyages to leave these shores and make a new life elsewhere.
 However, in doing so, they were separated from family members and other loved ones, usually permanently.
-At least the separations that many of us have endured this year, parted from our families, will hopefully only be temporary ones.
+At least the separations that many of us have gone through during the pandemic have usually been only temporary.

 On a lighter note, I hope that you also find things to laugh about in your family history.
 In Family Stories – An Amusing Miscellany, I write about some of the funny stories that have been passed down in my family.
 Despite many difficulties in their lives, our ancestors enjoyed telling amusing stories that cheered people up.
 They have been passed down as a gift to us.
 Perhaps we need to look out more often for stories that are positive, life-affirming, or downright hilarious, rather than dwelling too much on the gloom.

 I would like to leave you with some of the wisdom from the old folk.
 In This Remarkable Bevy of Old Age, we meet some remarkable characters from Stockton, Wiltshire, who were interviewed by the local newspaper in 1933 on account of their great age.
 Mrs Susannah Summers, aged over 90, reported that “It’s hard work and a contented mind that keeps ‘ee alive”.
 Mrs Surnam, an 80 year old widow is described as being “active as you like”.
 Clearly, despite their advancing years, they found purpose to their lives and derived strength from their tight-knit community.
-Good aims for 2021!
+Good aims for this New Year!

-© Judith Batchelor 2020
+© Judith Batchelor 2021